 Henry David Thoreau Prize

-Established in 2010 by writer and naturalist Dale Peterson, the Henry David Thoreau Prize is awarded annually to a writer demonstrating literary excellence in nature writing.
-Previous winners are Gretel Ehrlich, E. O. Wilson, Gary Snyder, and Peter Matthiessen.
-Read more news here.
+Established in 2010 by Dale Peterson, the Henry David Thoreau Prize is awarded annually to a writer demonstrating literary excellence in nature writing.
+Previous winners: Gretel Ehrlich, E. O. Wilson, Gary Snyder, Peter Matthiessen, T. C. Boyle, Diane Ackerman, and Linda Hogan.

 “Equal parts poet and scientist.” —The New York Times

 “Part Indiana Jones and part Emily Dickinson.” —The Boston Globe

 “Sy Montgomery has insight into the Others that every nature writer on this continent envies.
 I am no exception.
 Clear, emotionally telling and always right to the point, her accounts of the other forms of life are without peer.” —Farley Mowat, author of Never Cry Wolf